mujibsayyad/react-authify/README.md

 Wrap your application with the `ReactAuthify` component and use the `useAuthContext` hook to access the authentication context in any component that needs it.

-The `login` function checks if a token is stored in the `localStorage` of the browser.
-If a token exists, it retrieves the token and parses it into a JavaScript object.
-If the token has not expired, the user is set as logged in and the token is stored in the component state using the `setUser`, `setIsLoggedIn`, and `setToken` functions.
-If the token has expired, it is removed from the `localStorage` and the user is set as logged out with an empty token and user object.

 ```javascript
 import { ReactAuthify, useAuthContext } from 'react-authify';